elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 > **Prerequisites**
 >
 > *   Your cluster must contain at least two ESX 3.5 (or ESX 3i version 3.5) or later hosts.
-> *   Each host&#8217;s vMotion networking link must be working correctly.
+> *   Each host's vMotion networking link must be working correctly.
 The vMotion network should also be a single IP subnet, not multiple subnets separated by routers.
 > *   The vMotion NIC on each host must support WOL.
 To check for WOL support, first determine the name of the physical network adapter corresponding to the VMkernel port by selecting the host in the inventory panel of the vSphere Client, selecting the Configuration tab, and clicking Networking.
 After you have this information, click on Network Adapters and find the entry corresponding to the network adapter.
 The Wake On LAN Supported column for the relevant adapter should show Yes.
 > *   To display the WOL-compatibility status for each NIC on a host, select the host in the inventory panel of the vSphere Client, select the Configuration tab, and click Network Adapters.
 The NIC must show Yes in the Wake On LAN Supported column.
 > *   The switch port that each WOL-supporting vMotion NIC is plugged into should be set to auto negotiate the link speed, and not set to a fixed speed (for example, 1000 Mb/s).
 Many NICs support WOL only if they can switch to 100 Mb/s or less when the host is powered off.